Governance and Code Of Ethics

 - Operation of the Company's pension plans.

-The Director’s compensation is reviewed biennially to ensure application of a compensation strategy that properly aligns the interests of directors with the long-term interests of the Company.
+The Director’s compensation is reviewed annually or at such other frequency as the Board may determine to ensure application of a compensation strategy that properly aligns the interests of directors with the long-term interests of the Company.
 A review by the Board of the remuneration policies for Directors will take place during a regular Board meeting annually.

 Conflicts of Interest/Disclosure